How to Keep Car Insurance When You Lose Your Job

 It might be tempting to simply cancel your policy and restart it when you find work.
 This is one of the most costly mistakes you can make during unemployment.
 The consequences go far beyond a missed month of coverage.

-Driving uninsured — or even parking a registered vehicle without insurance in many states — can result in immediate legal consequences:
+Driving without insurance — or even parking a registered vehicle without insurance in many states — can result in immediate legal consequences:

 State Fine Range Additional Penalties

-Fines across states generally range from $100 to over $1,500, and courts may require you to file an SR-22 — a high-risk insurance certificate that will follow your record for 3 to 5 years.
-Learn exactly what an insurance lapse means for your premiums and legal standing to understand the full picture.
+Fines across states can range from $100 to over $5,000 when court fees, impound costs, and surcharges are included.
+Courts may also require you to file an SR-22 — a high-risk insurance certificate that can follow your record for 2 to 3 years depending on your state.
+Review the full breakdown of what happens if you don't have car insurance to understand every consequence before making any decisions.

 How a Lapse Raises Your Future Premiums